saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Groundedness refers to contextual alignment, while Answer Relevance deals with syntactic accuracy.

- ☐ Groundedness focuses on data integrity, while Answer Relevance emphasizes lexical diversity.
+ ☐ Groundedness focuses on data integrity, while Answer Relevance emphasizes lexical diversity.<br><br>

 **29\.
 In the context of generating text with a Large Language Model (LLM), what does the process of greedy decoding entail?**